Beyonce’s Father Filing Lawsuits Against People Slandering Her Name This Week

 Solange in Beyonce’s shadow

 As far as the music industry goes, Mathew Knowles said that there were a lot of independent artists who are so underrated today.
-He then brought up his daughter Solange, who had a number one record this year.
+He then brought up his daughter Solange, who had a No. 1 record this year.

-Knowles said he was happy and proud to see that Solange had her first number one record.
+Knowles said he was happy and proud to see that Solange had her first No. 1 record.
 With that, the Knowles sisters broke records for being the first two sisters to ever have number one records in music history.

 He said that Solange handled living in the shadow of Beyonce’s fame gracefully and he had seen her grow into her creativity, becoming an incredible live performer.